mit1mit1/devopscons22syd/notesMd/ai/buildingGenerativeArticialIntelligenceApplicationInAWS.md

-# Building Generative AI on AWS
+# Building Generative AI Applications in AWS

 _Heads up: in this session, there'll be a focus on Agents and Retrieval Augmented Generation (RAG)_